Misterio77/website/_src/cv.md

 ecossystem:
 - [nix-colors](https://github.com/misterio77/nix-colors), a repository of
     nix-accessible base16 color schemes and a module that make their use more convenient.
-It currently has 130+ stars on github.
+It currently has 130+ stars on GitHub.
 - [nix-starter-configs](https://github.com/misterio77/nix-starter-configs)
     is a collection of nix repository templates.
 It aims to provide simple, opinionated templates so that people starting out with Nix can hit the ground running.
-It currently has 340+ stars on github.
+It currently has 340+ stars on GitHub.

 ### Other contributions

-As I prefer to use open source tools, I frequently hack on them to add a feature I want or fix a bug; usually upstreaming the results as PRs.
-Thanks to this, I know my way around codebases written on many different languages.
+As I prefer to use open source tools, I frequently hack on them to add a feature I want or fix a bug; usually upstream the results as PRs.
+Thanks to this, I know my way around codebases written on different languages.